quantcast/android-measurement/README.md

 #### Geo-Location Measurement ####

 If you would like to get geo-location aware reporting, you must turn on geo-tracking in the Measurement SDK.
-You do this in the `onCreate()` method of every `Activity` in your project before you call `beginSession()` with the following:
+You do this in the `onCreate()` method of every `Activity` in your project before you call `beginSessionWithApiKey()` with the following:

 ``` java
 QuantcastClient.setEnableLocationGathering(true);